benvacha/mrkdwn/README.md

 ```

 ### Horizontal Rules
-Three or more `-` on a line, alone, will create a horizontal rule. '*' are not valid horizontal rule syntax.
+Three or more `-` on a line, alone, preceeded by a blank line, will create a horizontal rule. '*' are not valid horizontal rule syntax.
 ##### mrkdwn
 ```
 ---